 When is the 2025 Comrades Marathon taking place?

-The 2025 Comrades Marathon will likely take place in June 2025.
-The date will be announced closer to the time.
+The 2025 Comrades Marathon will take place on June 8th 2025.

 When do the 2025 Comrades Marathon entries open?